rocm-arch/rocm-arch/README.md

 [PKGBUILDs](https://wiki.archlinux.org/index.php/PKGBUILD) for the
 [AMD ROCm Platform](https://www.amd.com/en/graphics/servers-solutions-rocm).
-These scripts implement a great portion of the stack, ranging from low-level interfaces, over compilers to high-level application librariers.
+These scripts implement a great portion of the stack, ranging from low-level interfaces, over compilers to high-level application libraries.

 ## Installation
 The Arch Linux packages for ROCm are available on the